 Need for redundant connectivity solution

-There are possibilities and instances where an ExpressRoute peering locations or an entire regional service (be it that of Microsoft, network service providers, customer, or other cloud service providers) gets degraded.
-The root cause for such regional wide service impact include natural calamity.
-That's why, for business continuity and mission critical applications it's important to plan for disaster recovery.
+There are possibilities and instances where an ExpressRoute peering locations or an entire regional service gets degraded.
+The root cause for such regional wide service outage include natural calamity.
+Therefore it's important to plan for disaster recovery for business continuity and mission critical applications.

 No matter what, whether you run your mission critical applications in an Azure region or on-premises or anywhere else, you can use another Azure region as your failover site.
 The following articles addresses disaster recovery from applications and frontend access perspectives:

-If you rely on ExpressRoute connectivity between your on-premises network and Microsoft for mission critical operations, you need to consider the following to plan for disaster recovery over ExpressRoute
+If you rely on ExpressRoute connectivity between your on-premises network and Microsoft, you need to consider the following to plan for disaster recovery over ExpressRoute:

 - using geo-redundant ExpressRoute circuits